maroulisevangelos/ELF-Symbol-Inspector-Tool/README.md

 Implementation Details:

-    Developed in C/C++ using libbfd or libelf for symbol manipulation.
+    Developed in C using libbfd or libelf for symbol manipulation.

     The tool opens an ELF executable binary to extract and display symbol information.